powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 These will take the form of [injection range actions](json.md#injection-range-action) in the generated CRAC.
 By default, all generators and loads in the network are considered.
 You can set the following parameters:
 - countries: only generators and loads in these countries will be considered as redispatchable.
 Leave it empty for no filtering.
 Set to empty set to disable redispatching creation.
 - rdRaPredicate: a predicate that allows you to filter out some generators/loads that are not available at some instants (outage instants are filtered out in all cases).
 By default, only generators are allowed.
+Be careful to set a custom filter if you have a large network, otherwise you may un into memory issues.
 - raCostsProvider: a function that provides the activation & variation cost for every generation/load at every instant.
 Costs default to zero.
 - raRangeProvider: a function that provides the available absolute (active power) range for every generation/load at every instant.
+The range is absolute.
 Mandatory if you allow redispatching on loads.
 For generators, uses limits from the network (minP and maxP) by default.

 ::::{tabs}
 :::{group-tab} JAVA creation API